kb-dk/KB-Primo-VE/README.md

     ./node_modules/protractor/bin/protractor ./test/e2e/conf.js
 ## KB-Primo-VE functionalities
-**Announcement service**: Displays a message on the top of the screen, every time there is a new text (other than ``` &nbsp; ```) in the nui.message.announcement code table, if it hasn't already been dismissed by user.
+**Announcement service**: Displays a message on top of the screen, every time there is a new text (other than ``` &nbsp; ```) in the nui.message.announcement code table, if it hasn't already been dismissed by user.
 If you are only interested in this functionality, use the following repository:  https://github.com/Det-Kongelige-Bibliotek/KB-Primo-VE-Announcement

     *
 ## License